fatihonay/Deep-Learning-Journey/docs/source/foundation_models/ShallowFBCSPNet.md

 You probably know the famous song "Shallow" by Lady Gaga and Bradley Cooper.
 Yes, it is a love song, and it might seem irrelevant in the middle of a deep learning tutorial, but let me create a metaphor for our topic.

 Two lovers are telling some phrases to each other to declare their emotions in this world.
-And finally they agreed to deep dive through the surface and being far way from the shallow.
-Because, they know that other will know their intentions, feelings, privates in the shallow.
+And finally they agree to deep dive through the surface and being far away from the shallow.
+Because, they know that others will know their intentions, feelings and secrets in the shallow.
-In our case, we face a similar choice with our models.
+In our case, we face a similar choice criteria with our models.
 We can stay with the Shallow model where the features are known and interpretable.
-Or, we can choose the Deep model to discover complex, hidden patterns where our understanding cannot reach.
+Or, we can choose the Deep model to discover complex, hidden patterns where our understanding may not reach eventually.